gar1t/psycho/TUTORIAL.md

     $ ./psycho-mkapp psytut ~/psytut

 This will create a project skeleton in a directory named "psytut" in your home directory.
-If you're tempted to pronounce this name, it's "Sigh Tut" - or "Sigh Toot".
-You can put a hard "P" in there if you want -- "PsEye Toot".
-Just have fun with it!

 If you want to create the project in a different directory, change "~/psytut" to something else.

 ## Compile the Empty Project